Student seated at a table with academic advisor

 As part of the application process, students must also attend a mandatory B.B.A. orientation.

 Grades will be checked at the end of the semester for all students who have applied to the professional level.
 Those students who successfully complete the pre-business core requirements will be notified by email.
-Students who do not successfully complete the pre-business requirements receive a detailed email outlining next steps and will be dropped from their upper-level courses.
+Students who do not successfully complete the pre-business requirements will receive a detailed email outlining next steps and will be dropped from their upper-level courses.

 Once your application to the B.B.A. program is approved, you will receive an invitation for the required orientation.
 All admitted students must attend an orientation session.